riot-framework/riot-examples/streaming-i2c-bma280/README.md

 - INT1, INT2, and CSB unconnected

 ### Code walk-through
-A RIoT GPIO object is created with a fixed value: Low.
+A RIoT GPIO object is created with a fixed value (①): Low.
 This is connected to SDO, which controls the BMA280's addess:
 Changing it to high will make the program fail, until the address used to communicate with the BMA280 is changed accordingly.

-The `BMA280` class encapsulates the chip's protocol, including which commands can be issues by us, and how it is configured.
+The `BMA280` class (②) encapsulates the chip's protocol, including which commands can be issues by us, and how it is configured.
 A BMA280 object is instantiated with our settings.
-A `Flow` objects is then set up with the BMA280 instance, which will immediately initialize the chip.
+A `Flow` objects is then set up with the BMA280 instance (③), which will immediately initialize the chip.

 Two sources are then set up:

-- One is defined based on a list of commands: SELF-TEST, then CALIBRATE (These commands are defined in the BMA280 class)
+- One is defined based on a list of commands (④): SELF-TEST, then CALIBRATE (These commands are defined in the BMA280 class)
-- Additionally, an Akka Timer source is set up, which will emit a `READ` command every second.
+- Additionally, an Akka Timer source is set up (⑤), which will emit a `READ` command every second.

-One flow is defined and started first: From the commands source, to the I2C device.
+One flow is defined and started first (④): From the commands source, to the I2C device.
 The output is ignored (it's directed to `Sink.ignore()`, which does nothing).

 Execution continues only after all messages in the list of commands have been consumed.

-The second flow then goes from the Timer, to the I2C device, to the logging sink: Every second, a READ command is issued, then received by the device, which reacts to it by reading the values from the accelerometer, and replies with a value object containing the measurements.
+The second flow then goes from the Timer, to the I2C device, to the logging sink (⑥): Every second, a READ command is issued, then received by the device, which reacts to it by reading the values from the accelerometer, and replies with a value object containing the measurements.
 This object is then logged to the console.